 "Driver Failure" was the quiet cause of uncounted deaths during the Fall.
 Today many are still infected, effectively banished from biomorphs, able to live only in unliving synthmorphs.

 Although they can carry it, synths and informorphs are immune to driver failure's effects.
-The easiest treatment, it would seem, is to resleeve into a synth or infomorph, or else use a pacemaker and respiration machine.
-These are only temporary solutions, however, as the virus survives the resleeving process, however, and if the victim ever resleeves into a biomorph, however, they will suffer its full effects.
+The easiest treatment, therfore, is to resleeve into a synth or infomorph, although a pacemaker and respiration machine can also keep you alive.
+These are only temporary solutions, however, as the virus survives the resleeving process, and if the victim ever resleeves into a biomorph they will suffer its full effects.
 The only real cure is restoration from a pre-infection backup.

 Driver failure is an information based strain, capable of infecting all transhuman minds.